Bureau of Customs

-The Bureau of Customs (abbreviated BoC or BOC; Kawanihan ng Adwana) is a Philippine government agency under the Department of Finance.
-The Bureau of Customs was established on February 6, 1902 by the Insular Government of the Philippine Islands of the United States of America, during the American Colonial Era of the Philippines.
+The Bureau of Customs (BoC or BOC; Kawanihan ng Adwana) is a Philippine government agency that is responsible for the collecting of customs duties, excise duties, and other indirect taxes in the Philippines.
+It is part of the Philippines Department of Finance.

+The Bureau of Customs was established on February 6, 1902, by the Insular Government of the Philippine Islands when it was under control of the United States, during the American colonial period of the Philippines.